 A. You can't find it, you have to make it.
-God gives us agency to do exactly what we want to, but most important He has given us the agency to deny our own individual agency for the sake of others.
+Yahweh gives us agency to do exactly what we want to (but not to forego the consequences), but most important He has given us the agency to deny our own individual agency for the sake of others.
 But people don't do that.
 Because human beings are basically selfish and egotistical, they fight to preserve their individual freedom but not the freedom of the whole human family.
-So you have a world filled with people insisting on their own individual "rights" but not caring twopence for the "rights" of society as whole.
+So you have a world filled with people insisting on their own individual 'rights' but not caring twopence for the 'rights' of society as whole.
 People can't see beyond their own noses.

-God has in effect said: You can do whatever you want to.
+Elohim (God) has in effect said: You can do whatever you want to.
 If you want to be happy you have to learn what responsibility is.
-To be responsible you must give up many of these "freedoms" to do whatever you want to.
+To be responsible you must give up many of these 'freedoms' to do whatever you want to do.
 You must limit yourself for the sake of others.
-If you don't, you will loose your individual free agency anyway because you have got to live with other people.
+If you don't, you will lose your individual free agency anyway because you have got to live with other people.
 And if you don't agree on what freedoms are permissable, and what aren't, then there will only be strife and war.
 These will take away far more freedom than you will have to give up than were to you voluntarily give up freedoms of your own freedom!

 Q. And so we have endless cycles of wars...

 A. Yes.
-There are periods of "I'll do my own thing" followed by the inevitable consequences of such a lifestyle -- disharmony and conflict.
+There are periods of 'I'll do my own thing' followed by the inevitable consequences of such a lifestyle -- disharmony and conflict.
 The world spends most of its time standing on the edge of the abyss.
-Wars are ready to errup almost everywhere.
+Wars are ready to erupt almost everywhere.
 Mankind plays a perverse balancing act, insisting on his own rights and then trying to contain the resulting conflict by force.
 More police on the streets to combat crime.
-Interventionist troops in Somalia to stop anarchy, and so on.
+Interventionist troops in Somalia, Afghanistan, Iraq or Syria to stop anarchy, and so on.
 But he does everything but get to the root of the these problems -- like sexual immorality, disrespect for parents, an evolutionary philosophical system calculated to deny the Creator and His laws, etc..
 Society tries to cure the symptoms but never really gets to the heart of the disease.

 Q. And what is that disease?

 A. The disease is the missing factor -- the big gap, what mathematicians call a constant -- in the equation.
-And that is God's Law.
+And that is Yahweh's Torah or Law.
 People remove the constants and substitute variables so the equation cannot balance.

 We have seen that a happy family can only be if there are righteous rules, if there is a balance between discipline and free agency.
 These rules are necessary to teach us responsibility.
 Only when people are responsible can rules be relaxed.
 Infact, when mankind has learned to be responsible, then there won't be a need for any rules at all!
-This is the message of the New Testament and of the prophet Jeremiah in the Old Testament.
-If people will follow the Way of Christ by denying certain freedoms, learn to be responsible for others, and basically allow God to write His Law on their hearts, then there won't be any need for external rules.
-For God will be ruling in men's hearts.
-God's will will have been done.
+This is the message of the Messianic Scriptures (New Testament) and of the navi (prophet) Jeremiah in the Tanakh (Old Testament).
+If people will follow the Way of Messiah by denying certain freedoms, learn to be responsible for others, and basically allow Yahweh to write His Torah (Law) on their hearts, then there won't be any need for external rules.
+For Elohim (God) will be ruling in men's hearts.
+Elohim's (God's) will will have been done.

 A. Not at all.
 There are, really, two freedoms and we need to separate them clearly.
 There's the freedom to do what is right and the freedom to do what is wrong.
-But God, the author of all good, must be allowed to define what right and wrong is, not man.
-That's the first so-called "freedom" we must give up.
-We must give up our own sovereignty and accept God's.
-We don't have to -- God gives us that freedom to choose -- but wise men and women will do so because they will understand that they do not have the knowledge and wisdom for such responsibility.
+But Elohim (God), the author of all good, must be allowed to define what right and wrong is, not man.
+That's the first so-called 'freedom' we must give up.
+We must give up our own sovereignty and accept Elohim's (God's).
+We don't have to -- Yahweh gives us that freedom to choose -- but wise men and women will do so because they will understand that they do not have the knowledge and wisdom for such responsibility.
 They can't balance the equation of life.
 It's too complex.
 And they are too finite.
-To give up that freedom means changing the centre of our lives from being self-seeking to being God-seeking.
+To give up that freedom means changing the centre of our lives from being self-seeking to being Yahweh-seeking.

 The whole of life is in many ways a battle to bring the self into subjection to the interests of others.
-That is why God inaugurated the family.
-The family unit is an eternal principle for it is God's greatest teaching tool to mankind.
+That is why Yahweh inaugurated the family.
+The family unit is an eternal principle for it is Elohim's (God's) greatest teaching tool to mankind.
 That's why we have such long periods of childhood -- I don't think people realise that childhood is as much for the parents as it is for the children.